-Review your course selection results to determine the reason.
+Review your course selection results in Quest to determine the reason.

 For example, if you indicated you only wanted to take a course in person and there is also an online section available (or vice versa), the scheduling process would have honoured your choice and you would not have been considered for a spot in the online section.
 However, you can add the online section (if spaces are available) during the Drop/Add Period (appointments or open enrolment phases).

 This hold will prevent you from doing the following in Quest:

 - Add or swap courses during the Drop/Add Period.

 - Being enrolled in courses that advisors/academic units have tried to block enrol you into.